-The City of Newton, Kansas, was outlining a vision for the community’s growth over the next two decades and wanted to inspire a broad cross-section of residents to actively participate in the planning process.
+The City of Newton, Kansas, was outlining a vision for their community’s growth and wanted to inspire a broad cross-section of residents to actively participate in the planning process.

 The name and branding for The ReNewton Project included a clean, modern design to reflect the community’s forward-thinking approach to a sustainable, promising future.